Mike-in-Maine/Install_Django_on_Dreamhost_2024/README_GUIDE.md

 Change these lines:
 DEBUG = False (capital F)
-ALLOWED_HOSTS ['202.202.202.202' www.johnnybeer.com']
+ALLOWED_HOSTS ['202.202.202.202', 'www.johnnybeer.com']

 Add this line:
 STATIC_ROOT = '/home/johnny/johnnybeer.com/public/static/'

-Save the settings.py document by pressing CTRL+x then say yes and it will be saved.
+Save the settings.py document by pressing CTRL+x then press Y and ENTER and it will be saved.

+Lets create a public folder that will contain all our static files like pictures...

+Go to root directory by typing cd

+you are here: favicon.gif  favicon.ico  johnny  venv

+Type: mkdir public
+Type: ls
+Result: favicon.gif  favicon.ico  johnny  public venv

+Type: mkdir public/static
+This will create a static folder inside the public folder.
+Dreamhost needs the public folder.

+NOw make sure you are in this directory: johnny  manage.py

+Type: python3 manage.py collectstatic

+You should see something like: 125 static files copied to '/home/johnny/johnnybeer.com/public/static'.
+We hav now copied the necessary files to the static frolder inside public folder.